alexisherrera/Keeping-Track/README.md

 ## Getting Started

 To get this running locally I recomend downloading the entire repo and saving it into a folder.
-Once saved compile the Serenade.java file and run the Serenade.class file through the command line.
-If you have an IDE like Eclipse you could simply run the Serenade.java file.
+Once saved compile the NewChallengeProgram.java file and run the NewChallengeProgram.class file through the command line.
+If you have an IDE like Eclipse you could simply run the NewChallengeProgram.java file.

 ### Clone repo